oddbird/susy/docs/source/guides/getting-started.html.md

     gem uninstall compass-susy-plugin
     # "compass-susy-plugin" was the gem name for 0.9.x and lower
     # Susy 1.0 switches to "susy" as the gem name

+And then install 1.0:

+    :::bash
+    # command line
+    gem install susy

+Then use Compass as normal.

 ### <a href="#troubleshooting-codekit-install" id="troubleshooting-codekit-install">CodeKit Install</a>